Table of Contents

 Distance learning initially took place mainly through correspondence.
 Students worked through the study material, usually received via post, at their own pace.
 The process was slow as it would take several days for a response from the instructor.

-However, recent developments in technology have led to an increase in the variety of distance learning resources.
+However, recent developments in technology have led to an increase in the variety of resources.
 What was once considered a special education form using nontraditional delivery systems has now become a key concept in mainstream education.

-Distance Learning, Online Learning, and Traditional Learning
+Difference in Distance Learning, Online Learning, and Traditional Learning

 Traditional learning takes place in a classroom setting, with face-to-face interactions between the students and teachers.
 There is an instructor/trainer who is the primary source of information and moderates /regulates the flow of information and knowledge.
 Then, the instructor expects the students to deepen their understanding through written exercises at home.